MeltwaterArchive/storyplayer/v2/modules/savaged/index.md

 ## Dependencies

 This module relies on [SavageD](https://github.com/datasift/SavageD), which you will need to install for yourself.
-It needs to be deployed onto the same (possibly remote) server, or inside the same virtual machine, where the software you're testing has been deployed.
+It needs to be deployed into your test environment, onto the host that you want to monitor.
 (SavageD needs to be on the same box because it gets its data from the machine's /proc filesystem).

-For example, we normally deploy it and the backend service we're testing, into a VM deployed and managed by [the Vagrant module](../modules/vagrant.html).

 To use SavageD, you'll also need Etsy's statsd and Graphite installed and working.
 Refer to their documentation for assistance there.

 ## Configuration

-You must add SavageD's HTTP port number to your [configuration](../../stories/configuration.html):
+You must add SavageD's HTTP port number to your [test environment configuration](../../using/configuration/test-environment-config.html):

-{% highlight php startinline %}
+{% highlight json %}
 {
+    "groups":
+    [
+        {
+            "type": "...",
+            "details": {
+                "machines": {
-	"environments": {
+                    "hostId": {
-		"defaults": {
+                        "moduleSettings": {
-			...
                             "savaged": {
-				"httpPort": 3091
+                                "httpPort": 9030
                             }
                         }
                     }
                 }
+            }
+        }
+    ]
+}
 {% endhighlight %}

-If this setting is missing from your environments section, you'll see an exception thrown at runtime when you try to use the SavageD module.
+Please note that you need to add this _module setting_ to each host where SavageD is running.
+This allows you to have SavageD listening on different ports on different hosts.

 ## Using The SavageD Module

 The basic format of an action is:

 {% highlight php startinline %}
-usingSavageD($ipAddress)->ACTION();
+usingSavageD($hostId)->ACTION();
 {% endhighlight %}

 where:

-* `$ipAddress` is the IP address (not hostname!!) of the machine where SavageD is installed and running,
+* `$hostId` is the ID of the host in your test environment where SavageD is installed and running
 * __action__ is one of the documented actions available from _[usingSavageD](usingSavageD.html)_

-`$ipAddress` might be a setting retrieved from your environments config file, or it might be the IP address of a virtual machine started by [the Vagrant module](../modules/vagrant.html).

 To get and/or test the data created by SavageD, use the [Graphite module](../graphite/index.html).